Since Ono Academic College was founded, over 25 years ago, the face of Israeli society has been changing.

 - Students are accompanied throughout their studies by a team of experts in multiculturalism who help them overcome difficulties, develop cultural sensitivity, and support a rich multicultural campus life.

 - The Ono Center for Clinical Social Law operates professional clinics designed to provide legal assistance to the public while training students to work in the field.
 Current clinics touch on many areas of life, such as human rights, consumer rights, family law, environment, entrepreneurship, and more.

 - The Program for the Advancement of Ethiopian Students at Ono Academic College includes more than 150 Ethiopian students who receive academic reinforcement, career guidance, and tuition support.

 - The OFEC project provides a special program for military and security forces personnel, which includes the provision of scholarships and close administrative support from the beginning to the end of their degrees.

 - Establishment of separate campuses for the ultra-Orthodox population, in which more than 1,500 male and female students study, for bachelor’s degrees in law and business administration, with the aim of integrating them into the Israeli labor market.

 - Academic programs for members of the national religious Zionism community that create dialogue in Israeli society.

 - Scholarship systems for residents of the periphery.

-After more than 25 years of work promoting social advancement, to change the face of Israeli society, we see how far we have come and how far we have yet to go.
+After more than 25 years of work promoting social advancement to change the face of Israeli society, we see both how far we have come and how far we still have to go.